- Current Students

 If you are applying with an IB diploma, you should present a minimum academic score of 24.
 Reported bonus points will be taken into consideration.
 You should complete the diploma with six subjects: three higher level and three standard level.
 You should also include the specific subject requirements for the program to which you are applying among your higher and standard levels.
 Please note that Math Studies is an acceptable prerequisite for programs that require math.
 You should ensure that your predicted scores are submitted using the seven-point scale.
 Once we have received your official final IB transcript, we will assign transfer credit.

-Go to the Ontario Universities’ Application Centre website, to complete your application by January 16, 2019.
+Go to the Ontario Universities’ Application Centre website to complete your application.
 The OUAC website provides you with video tutorials about how to apply, FAQs and other resources.
 You will use the 105 application.
 University of Guelph-Humber programs are listed under the University of Guelph.

 You will pay an OUAC application fee of $156 for your first three program choices.
 Each additional program choice is $50.
 If you remove a program choice and add a new one at the same university, there is no additional fee.